Motion to Take Note

 Finally, we should agree on the outline of trade arrangements with our European partners and be ready to move into active third country agreements from 1 April 2019.

 Those with an expertise in European matters want to help the Government in the biggest change since the war, as the noble Lord, Lord Jay, has said.
-The EU Committee is also seeking to maintain relationships with Parliaments and countries beyond narrow party politics, as well as with the Commission with Michael Barnier making us welcome in July.
+The EU Committee is also seeking to maintain relationships with Parliaments and countries beyond narrow party politics, as well as with the Commission with Michel Barnier making us welcome in July.
 This can pay long-term dividends.

 There are some hopeful signs amid the gloom, The French seem to be rethinking on the sequence of discussions since it became apparent that Frankfurt could do much better than Paris in financial services if London was to take a big hit.
 We can also have a more constructive conversation once the German election is behind us.